Alternatives to Boarding School for NWT Teens Without a Local High School

 Homeschooling: The Full-Control Option

-Home education under the NWT Education Act gives parents complete authority over curriculum, schedule, and educational philosophy.
+Home education under the NWT Education Act gives parents primary responsibility for the program, schedule, and educational approach, within the Minister's broad curriculum standards and the agreed assessment method.
 For families in communities without a high school, this means your teenager can:

 - Stay in their community with their family, participating in seasonal activities (hunting, trapping, fishing, berry harvesting) as part of their education

-- Learn from Elders and community knowledge holders, with that learning documented as valid curriculum outcomes under the Dene Kede and Inuuqatigiit frameworks
+- Learn from Elders and community knowledge holders, with that learning documented and mapped to relevant curriculum outcomes under the Dene Kede and Inuuqatigiit frameworks

 - Follow a flexible schedule that respects the rhythms of Northern life — freeze-up, break-up, 24-hour daylight in summer, extended darkness in winter